Why it’s so important to water young urban trees

 We will also check in on the tree guards and straps and inspect for any signs of damage to make sure they remain secure and can support the tree.

-Newly planted trees need about 50 litres of water a week but can do with more during period of dry, hot weather.
+Newly planted trees need about 50 litres of water a week but can do with more during periods of dry, hot weather.
 Whilst we check in and look after our newly planted trees, we could always do with some helping hands!

 Donate to Trees for Cities and together we can help cities grow into greener, cleaner and healthier places for people to live and work worldwide.